dyanabutler/writersweb-app/SETUP_GUIDE.md

 # Story Management App - Backend Setup Guide

 ## Overview
-This guide will help you set up the complete backend integration for your story management application with Supabase + Clerk authentication and the freemium model.
+This guide will help you set up the complete backend integration for your story management application with Supabase + Clerk authentication, including the new profile management features with picture upload and display name editing.

 ## Prerequisites
 - Node.js 18+ installed
 - A Supabase account and project
 - A Clerk account and application
+- (Optional) Cloud storage service (Cloudinary, Vercel Blob, AWS S3)
 - (Optional) A Stripe account for payments

 ## Step 1: Environment Configuration